 I sorted the mail, gave people their packages, and even delivered mail to the rest of the campus (I got to drive a golf cart).
-You can do the same, and in the process you’ll improve your customer service and organizational skills, all while getting a glimpse into the crazy things people get in the mail.
+You can do the same, and in the process, you’ll improve your customer service and organizational skills, all while getting a glimpse into the crazy things people get in the mail.

 To get this sort of job, you’ll generally need to submit a resume and cover letter as well as undergo an interview.
-Other requirements are minimal, though a good attitude and work ethic are always valuable.
+Other requirements are minimal, though a good attitude and work ethic is always valuable.

 10. Be a Campus Tutor